sammydowds/next-blog/notes/data_intensive_apps_pt1.md

 - Data warehouses are not used by end users.
 Disk bandwidth is often the bottleneck here.
 - OLTP: log structured school, append to files and deleting obsolute files.
 LSM-Tree
 - OLTP: Update in place, B-trees, used in a major portion of relational databases

+## Chapter 4 - Encoding and Evolution

+#### Formats for encoding data

+Programs work with data in two different representations:
+1. In memory
+2. Writing data to a file or over the network

+The translation from the in-memory representation to a byte sequence is called _encoding_ (_serialization_ or _marshalling_), and the reverse is _decoding_.

+#### Examples of language-specific formats
+- Java: java.io.Serializable
+- Python: pickle
+- Ruby: Marshal

+#### Standardizing Encodings

+JSON and XML are standardized encodings which can be written and read by many programming languages.

+#### Binary Encoding

+Internally, you could choose a format that is more compact or faster to parse.
+There are multiple types of binary encodings for JSON (MessagePack, BSON, BJSON, UBJSON, BISON, etc).

+#### Thrift and Protocol Buffers

+Apache Thrift (Facebook) and Protocol Buffers (protobuf - Google) are binary encoding libraries.

+Both require a schema for any data that is encoded.
+For Thrift, you use a Thrift interface definition language.
+Each come with a code generation tool that can produce classes that implement the schema in various programming languages.
+Your application code can call this generated code to encode or decode records.

+Example: Thrift has two different binary encoding formats (BinaryProtocol and CompactProtocol).
+Something of interest, the encoded record does not store the key names (field names) - but instead has _field tags_.

+### Notes

+One common note about all of the binary encoding libraries is the complexity of schema evolution (memory size changes, required field changes, _field tags_, etc).

+An interesting note about the code generation of Thrift and Protocol buffers: in dynamically typed programming languages (JavaScript, Ruby, Python), there is not much point in generating code since there is no compile-time type checker to satisfy.

+### Mertis of Schemas

+Binary encoding format schemas support much more detailed validation rules.

+Some other nice properties of binary encodings:
+- More compact, (omit field names from data)
+- Schema is required for decoding
+- Keeping schemas stored allows you to check forward and backward compatibility
+- For statically typed languages, the ability to generate code for type-checking at compile time

+## Modes of Dataflow

+Data can flow from one process to another in multiple ways:
+- via databases
+- via service calls (REST, RPC)
+- via async message passing

+### Data Through Databases

+_Data outlives code_

+This was my favorite bit from this section.
+Databases will contain _years_ of data.

+### Data Through Services: REST and RPC

+Processes that need to communicate over a network are typically organized as a _server_ and _client_.
+An API exposed by the server is called a _service_.
+When the _client_ is another server, this can be noted as a _service-oriented architecture_ (SOA), more recently called and rebranded as _microservices_.
+The goal of _microservices_ is to make the application easier to change.

+#### Web services

+When HTTP is used as the underlying protocol, the service is known as a _web-service_.
+There are two common approacheds to web services: REST and SOAP.

+REST is a design philosophy.
+SOAP is an XML-based protocol, API being WSDL.

+#### RPC

+The book seems highly critical of RPC.
+The RPC model tries to make a request to a remote network service lookt he same as calling a function or method in your programming language, within the same process (_location transparency_).

+Fundamentally flawed because it tries to disguise the network request as a local function call.
+The book argues that there is no point in doing this, and they are fundamentally different things - buffing the appeal to REST.

+RPC however is not going away and is built into frameworks like Thrift. gRPC is an implementation using Protocol Buffers.
+Some of custom RPC protocols with binary encoding format achieve better performance than something generic like JSON or REST.
+The book argues REST API's are better because: easier to experiement and debug, all main-stream programming languages and platforms are supported, and there is a vast ecosystem (servers, caches, load balancers, proxies, firewalls, monitoring, debugging, tools, etc).

+### Message-Passing Dataflow

+A message queue is somewhere between RPC and databases.
+A message broker has several advantages over direct RPC:
+- Acts as a buffer
+- Automatically re-deliver messages, preventing loss of data
+- Sender doesnt need to know IP address or port number of recipient
+- Allows one message to be sent to several recipients
+- Decouples sender from the recipient

+A sender doesnt expect a response, its usually one-way and doesnt wait for the message to be delivered.

+#### Message Brokers

+One process sends a message to a named _queue_ or _topic_.
+The broker ensures that the message is delivered to one or more _consumers_ or _subscribers_.
+A topic provides one-way dataflow.
+Message brokers dont enforce any particular data model.

+Past frameworks: TIBCO, IMB WebSphere, webMethods Recent frameworks: RabbitMQ, ActiveMQ, HornetQ, NATS, Apache Kafka

+Not sure why SQS was not mentioned...

+#### Distributed actor frameworks

+The _actor model_ is programming model for _concurrency_ in a _single process_.
+This side-skirts dealing with threads.
+Logic is encapsulated in _actors_.
+An actor might have local state, and represents one client or entity.
+Actors communicate to each other by sending and receiving async messages.
+Each actor only processes one message at a time.

+A _distributed actor framework_ essentially integrates a message broker and actor programming method into a signle framework.
+Although, nodes must be running the same version.

+Examples:
+- Akka
+- Orleans
+- Erlang OTP

+## Summary of Chapter 4

+Discussed how to turn data structures into bytes on the network or disk.
+Many services need to support rolling upgrades, released without downtime.

+In regards to data encoding formats:
+- Language-specific encodings are restricted to a single language and often provide no foward or backward compatability
+- Textual formats (JSON, XML, and CSV) are common, somewhat vague about data types
+- Binary schema-driven formats allow compact, efficient encoding.
+Data needs to be decoded before it is human readable

+Dataflow:
+- Databases: process handles encoding and decoding
+- RPC/REST: client encodes request, server decodes, server encodes response, client decodes response
+- Async messages: nodes communicate with encoded messages, recipient decodes

+Applications evolution should be rapid and deployments frequent.

+## Conclusion of Part 1

+The subjects I learned most on after reading part one were the discussions on the storage mechanisms such as indexes, B-trees, log files, RPC + binary schema driven encoding.

+I also like how the book was a bit opiniated and open about what is popular, and what might be considered "bad".
+After working with Thrift a tiny-bit I did feel the pain of updating and generating new code.
+Although, I am sure there are tradeoffs -- it always felt a bit _slow_ or too involved for minimal benefit.
+That is purely looking at it from the developer experience side, and not the latency side of things.

+I have some more homework on those topics I mentioned above.
+I definitely understand there is an entire field dedicated to these things, and I cant purely learn it from this book.
+Anyways, I enjoyed part 1!

 ## ...to be continued (I update this note after reading a chapter at a time)